 Meat Loaf - Welcome to the Neighbourhood

-"Amnesty Is Granted" produced by Sammy Hagar, Steven van Zandt and Ron Nevison
+† Produced by Sammy Hagar, Steven Van Zandt and Ron Nevinson

-"Martha" and "Where Angels Sing" produced by Meat Loaf and Ron Nevison
+‡ Produced by Meat Loaf and Ron Nevinson

 Mixed by Mike Shipley